Qihoo360/360zhinao/360k/README.md

 Its original context-length is 8k with RoPE base 500,000.

 We directly extended its context length to 360k.
 We changed RoPE base to 500,000,000 and trained on a combined SFT dataset of [LWM's open-sourced data](https://huggingface.co/LargeWorldModel) and internal long-context data in Chinese and English.
-We implemented SFT on top of [EasyContext](https://github.com/jzhang38/EasyContext/) but later found that turning on pretraining loss produced much better results.
+We implemented SFT on top of [EasyContext](https://github.com/jzhang38/EasyContext/) ([code](https://github.com/Qihoo360/360zhinao/blob/main/360k/train.sft.EasyContext.py) with simple derivation on loss reduction), but later found that turning on pretraining loss produced much better results.
+SFT is likely suitable for further finetuning within the already extended context window.

+We have been using [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) for several months with tailored optimization on GPU memory.
+Its context parallelism wasn’t quite ready back then and we have now switched to ring attention implementations such as EasyContext.

 ## Contact & License
 Email: g-zhinao-opensource@360.cn